Law without law: from observer states to physics via algorithmic information theory: A quantum of speculation

-There are nonetheless some hints that we might hope for stronger results.
+However, there are some indications that can motivate us to be more optimistic.
 One such hint is given by the recent wave of \emph{reconstructions of the formalism of quantum theory from simple information-theoretic postulates}~\cite{Hardy2001,DakicBrukner,MasanesMueller,ChiribellaDArianoPerinotti,Hardy2011,MasanesEtAl,BMU,Hoehn,HoehnWever,Wilce} mentioned at the beginning of this section.
 Similarly, there is progress in delineating the quantum correlations from the set of all non-signalling correlations in terms of simple principles~\cite{vanDam,BrassardCC,Pawlowski,NavascuesWunderlich,Cabello,Cabello2}.
 What we can learn from these reconstructions is that a few simple and intuitive constraints on \emph{encoding and processing of information} will automatically lead to (aspects of) the Hilbert space formalism of quantum theory.
-Perhaps these principles can be understood as unavoidable strategies of observers who try to place rational bets on future data records in computational worlds that have the counterintuitive properties described above.
+Perhaps these principles can be understood as unavoidable strategies of observers who try to place rational bets on future data records in computational worlds that have the counterintuitive properties described above~\cite{CCKM19}.